USAJOBS/help-center/how-to/application/status.md

 tags: [application, status, tips, support-application-status]
 ---

-The Application Status page documents your job application history.
+Navigate to the Application Status page of your account to review updates on your applications.

 **Please note**: Application statuses in your USAJOBS account are a direct reflection of an Agency staff personnel input and action.
-USAJOBS does not have any control over the content or lack of a notification or application status.
+USAJOBS does not have any control over the content or lack of a notification or status of your application.
 If you feel you have received an incorrect notification or should have received a notification but did not, please [contact the staffing point of contact on the job announcement](/how-to/application/agency/contact/).

 ## Application Statuses